ridhishaa-glitch/Esp-now-Gesture-control-car/README.md

 | Misc. | Zero PCB, Header pins, Jumper wires | - | ₹150 |
 | Total Cost |  |  | ₹2,737 |

+I will need some extra money after testing and trial to order a pcb and a case.

 📝 Component Selection Logic
  * Why ESP-NOW?
 I chose this over Bluetooth for near-zero latency and better range without needing a router.
  * Why DRV8833?
 The body of my car is small.
 These drivers are much smaller than the bulky L298N and don't get as hot.